Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing: Angular sensitivity ground-state order

 The in-plane angle $\varphi$ is also shown to be important for \ce{MoS2O} (Figure \ref{fig:F4S2}).
-We found in-plane angles that maximize sputtering to be $\varphi_{opt}(O) = 30^{\circ}$ and $\varphi_{opt}(S) = 0^{\circ}$.
+We found in-plane angles that maximize sputtering to be $\phiOpt(O) = 30^{\circ}$ and $\phiOpt(S) = 0^{\circ}$.
 Fluorine did not show sensitivity to $\varphi$.
 This is consistent with proposed sputtering mechanisms: Pristine \ce{MoS2} is sputtered by physically breaking the bonds of a single S atom, which requires that other in-plane atoms do not obstruct the S atom as it gains maximum displacement, while still preventing it from penetrating too deeply into the material in order to minimize intermediate collisions.
-This condition is achieved at $\varphi = 0^{\circ}$ (see Figure \ref{fig:F1}D) where the impacted S atom has the largest available in-plane space in the reflection direction.
+This condition is achieved at $\varphi = 0^{\circ}$ (see Figure \ref{fig:F1}d) where the impacted S atom has the largest available in-plane space in the reflection direction.
 The hit-point at the center of the hexagon (which was found to be optimal for \ce{MoS2}) leads to the projectile energy being distributed approximately equally among three Mo atoms, such that no single Mo atom deviates too far from its equilibrium position and collides with its neighbors.
 The temporary storage and redistribution of projectile energy in this case is more complex and likely involves several many-body effects.
 The mechanism for \ce{MoS2O}, on the other hand, involves the formation of \ce{SO2}, which subsequently escapes.
-Impacting an O atom at $\varphi=30^{\circ}$ directs it toward its nearest S neighbor that has another O atom attached(see Figure \ref{fig:F1}D).
+Impacting an O atom at $\varphi=30^{\circ}$ directs it toward its nearest S neighbor that has another O atom attached (see Figure \ref{fig:F1}d).
 Thus, \ce{SO2} formation is expected to be maximized at $\varphi=30^{\circ}$, with the hit-point directly on the oxygen.
+We also quantify the $\varphi$ dependence (Figure \ref{fig:F4S2}b) for a fixed $\theta = 10^{\circ}$ bit enough to see benefit from tilting $\theta$.
+Approximately 25\% of the $\varphi$ range ($\sim [25; 40]^{\circ}$ out of $[0;60]^{\circ}$) shows optimal energy threshold values within errorbars.
+Threshold for all other $\varphi$ values can be obtained by symmetry (Figure \ref{fig:F4S2}c).
+Blue dashed lines on Figure \ref{fig:F4S2}c show how 6 energy threshold minima match with the 6 directions at 6 neighboring oxygen atoms (given the hit-point is at an oxygen atom).
+This further confirms out interpretation.
 Finally, the insensitivity of \ce{MoS2F} to $\varphi$ again highlights how structural disorder suppresses its directional response.

-\section{Finding the most damage-susceptible hit point:}
+\section{Finding the most damage-susceptible hit point}